 Rooms 11 and 12 in the building were transformed into the College's lecture hall and meeting rooms, which were rented for $20 a month.
 Students and professors could easily arrive by street cars.
 The only remnants of this building can be found in the surviving Pullis Brothers cast iron storefronts across the Midwest.

-With a growing enrollment, in 1873, the College expanded into two rooms at the Insurance Exchange Building on the southeast corner of Broadway and Olive in downtown St. Louis.
+As enrollment grew, the College expanded into two rooms at the Insurance Exchange Building on the southeast corner of Broadway and Olive in downtown St. Louis in 1873.
 Rent on the fourth floor was $300 a year.
-The College shared the floor with real estate agents, builders, artists, and an entomologist.
+The College shared the floor with real estate agents, builders, artists and an entomologist.
 The Insurance Exchange’s most famous resident was architect George Barnett.

 At the time, he had just completed work on buildings and structures in Tower Grove Park.
 His best known works include the Old Courthouse and structures in the Missouri Botanical Garden, where the College maintained a medicinal plant garden at the time (and for many years later).
 Barnett also designed the Missouri Governor’s Mansion in Jefferson City, Missouri.
 The Insurance Exchange site is now the St. Louis Place Building.